sanjusanjay98/sanjusanjay98/README.md

 🔹 Develop modern and responsive interfaces using React 🔹 Design and work with relational and NoSQL databases 🔹 Deploy and manage web applications
-🔹 Solve programming, DSA, and logical problems
+🔹 Solve programming, DSA and logical problems
 🔹 Explore system design and scalable architectures
 🔹 Continuously learn new technologies and development practices